Please note that this policy is out of date and is currently being updated. February 2023

 - Progress with success rates is reported in the Self-Assessment Report (SAR) and actions planned through the QIP

-- In-year analysis at the programme level using MIS reports resulting in termly reports to SMT highlighting retention, success, achievement and attendance rates for completed and continuing courses.
+- In-year analysis at the programme level using MIS reports resulting in termly reports to SMT highlighting retention, success, achievement, and attendance rates for completed and continuing courses.
 Records to be complete with follow up of any missing / incomplete data

 - Programmes showing 3-year trends of missing targets will be considered for discontinuation